matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 [1] 12
 ```

-If we divide this by the length of all students grades, we get the same 34.3% that we calculated above:
+If we divide this by the length of all students' grades, we get the same 34.3% that we calculated above:

 ```R
 length(grades[grades >= 90]) / length(grades)